 In September 1943, they received a POW postcard from him which was written while he was at Bilibid Prison.
 “I am okay.
 Do not worry, Merry Christmas and Happy New Year.”

-Another POW, Conley, escaped from the garden detail on July 11, 1943, and was captured in a barrio.
-At about 11:00 PM, there was a lot of noise in the camp.
-The next morning, at the camp morgue, POWs described what they saw.
-Conley’s jaw had been crushed as was the top of his skull, his teeth had all been knocked out with a rifle butt, his left leg had been crushed, and he had been bayoneted in the eyes and scrotum.
-Also during July, the names of 500 POWs were posted on the list of POWs being sent to Bilibid Prison.
-On July 22, the POWs were issued new shoes, a suit of “Philippine Blues” and were 2 cans of corn beef, and 3 cans of milk.
-They were informed they would be taking a 21-day trip.
+Joe again developed beriberi l and was returned to Bilibid.
+What is known was that he was discharged from the hospital on June 28, 1943, and sent to Cabanatuan, but he would not be in the camp for long.
+The names of 500 POWs were posted on the list of POWs being sent to Bilibid Prison.
 On July 15, 25 to 30 trucks arrived at camp to transport POWs to Manila.
 The trucks with the POWs left at 8:00 P.M. and arrived at Bilibid Prison at 2:00 A.M.
 The only food the POWs received was rotten sweet potatoes.
 As it turned out, when they arrived in Manila, they were used in The Dawn of Freedom, a Japanese propaganda film, to show how cruel the Americans were to the Filipinos.

 In the camp, the POWs were housed in two 50-foot by 100-foot wooden barracks that were not insulated.
 240 POWs lived in each barracks and slept on straw mats placed on two rows of platforms in the barracks.
 The bottom platform was sixteen feet above the floor.
 They received their meals from a camp kitchen which was a small wooden structure.
 The meals were mostly rice, but when many of the POWs began losing their sight from vitamin deficiencies, they added a fish head soup that stunk so bad that the POWs held their noses.
 When it was eaten it restored their sight.
 Ten POWs were assigned to the kitchen and cook the meals in thirteen cauldrons.
 An additional 30 POWs were assigned to maintaining the camp.